 This is not the Thailand Hotel Act but part of the Civil and Commercial Code of Thailand.
 Most of the Sections cover the loss of property and the relationship between the hotel keeper and the guest.
 These Sections below is the part of the Civil and Commercial Code and if you wish to know more about Hotel management, registration, and laws for Hotels in Thailand.
 Then see the Thailand Hotel Act elsewhere on this website.
-You can also see the entertainment venues in Thailand laws.
+You can also see the entertainment venues in Thailand laws other than Thai hotel law.

 This translation again should not be seen as legally binding or used as legal advice or guidance.
 The text on this page has been provided for educational and comprehension purposes only and contains no legal authority.
 We will assume no responsibility for any liabilities arising from the use and/or reference of this text.
 Speak to us online or via WhatsApp or application Line for proper legal advice.
 Finally, speak to our Thailand family lawyer if you do not fully comprehend family law in Thailand compared to your home country.
-You can also the other Chapters in the Civil and Commercial Code in the country.
+You can also the other Chapters in the Civil and Commercial Code in the country other than the Thai hotel law.

 The hotel keeper or keeper of such a place will be liable for any loss and/or damage to property that was brought by the guest or traveler.